On View Spring 2020

 Oliver Kellhammer is a Canadian land artist, permaculture teacher, activist and writer.
 His botanical interventions and public art projects demonstrate nature's surprising ability to recover from damage.
 Lately, his work has focused on cleaning up contaminated soils, reintroducing prehistoric trees onto landscapes damaged by industrial forestry and cataloging the biodiversity of brownfield ecologies.
 Recent writings include ‘Neo Eocene’ published in Making the Geologic Now, edited by Jamie Kruse and Elisabeth Ellsworth (Punctum 2012) and ‘Violent Reactions’ in Marina Zurkow’s Petroleum Manga (Punctum 2014).
 He divides his time between rural British Columbia and Alphabet City.

-This project is co-organized with the Smith Gallery, the Art Department’s Teaching Gallery located in the Schaefer Center for the Performing Arts, with support from The Office of Cultural Affairs, University Facilities Management and Physical Plant and the Chancellor’s Office.
+This project is co-organized with the Smith Gallery, the Art Department’s Teaching Gallery located in the Schaefer Center for the Performing Arts, with support from The Office of Cultural Affairs, University Facilities Management and the Chancellor’s Office.
 Funding for the project comes from a 2019 Chancellor’s Innovation Scholars Award and the Smith Gallery.